antoniszczepanik/kanye-quotes/README.md

 * It's user friendly.
 Many users are not comfortable with for example CLI interfaces.
 That's not the case with web, most users are familiar with it.

 I decided to implement server in Python because of limited time amount.
-The solution uses only Python builtins, the crucial one being HTTPServer.
+The solution uses Python builtins extensively, the crucial one being HTTPServer.
 I would not recommend to run this server production.
 Using a proper framework and WSGI server would be more advised, however no Frameworks were allowed for this specific task.